Table of Contents_

 Both vinyl and leather chairs are not exactly breathable, which may be something to consider if you work in a hot or humid environment.

 Leather chairs are more difficult to clean than vinyl chairs.
 Always take care to avoid direct sunlight when it comes to a leather chair.
 Always follow the manufacturer’s cleaning instructions to the letter, typically using just a damp cloth and warm water.
 Sometimes leather can react poorly to certain cleaning liquids and the like.
+Additionally, you may want to learn how to fix leather office chair scratches if you have pets.
 The same cannot be said for vinyl, as you can use just about anything to clean it.
 For both chair types, be sure to get on potential stains or spills as soon as possible.

 Real leather chairs will be pricier than vinyl chairs, though the same may not hold true when it comes to faux leather.
 Make sure to price out a variety of models before choosing your favorite.